• Skip to primary navigation

 Baked fazzoletti pasta from Abruzzo (fregnacce Abruzzesi)

-If you do try this baked fazzoletti pasta recipe from Abruzzo, I’d love to hear what you think.
+This baked fazzoletti is one of my favorite pasta recipes from Abruzzo, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.

 Your feedback means a lot to me!